lgrcia/fitsdb/README.md

 con = db.connect("db.sqlite")

-db.observations_files(con, "dark", "2020-04-01", filter="a", exposure=20.0, tolerance=5, past=3)
+db.observations_files(
+    con,
+    "flat",
+    "2020-04-01",
+    filter="a",
+    exposure=120.0,
+    tolerance=50,
+    past=3,
+)
 ```
-returns a list of dark calibration files
+returns a list of flat calibration files:
+- taken with filter `a`
-- with exposure times of 20 seconds +/- 5 seconds.
+- with exposure times of 120 seconds +/- 50 seconds.
 - taken at most 3 days prior to the science frames on a specific date.